Every post in ClassicPress can be filed under one or more tags.

 In addition, if using widgets, the Tag Cloud Widget can be added to the sidebar to display all the tags used in a cloud (tags are sized by number of times thay are referenced in posts).

-The Post Tags Screen allows you to create new tags, and to edit or delete existing ones.
+The Tag Screen allows you to create new tags, and to edit or delete existing ones.

-The screen is divided into the Add New Tag section on the left and the Tag Table section on the right.
+This screen is divided into the two sections – Add New Tag on the left, and the Tag Table on the right.

 Add New TagLink to this section